14 TIPS FOR PLANNING A TRIP

 When searching for flights my main go-to resources are Kayak and Skyscanner.
 Both quickly compare flights from tons of airlines making your hunt for the best fares lot easier.
 Always double check the actual airline website in case have a sale offering lower fares.
 Also add a car or hotel and see how this impacts the fares.

 Once your travel dates are set, its time to start looking at accommodation.
 Whether you are looking for camp grounds or luxury resorts – chances are, you’ll have plenty of choice.
 Just don’t wait too long or your first choice may disappear.

-I always use a range a booking sites to help find the best deals on my stays.
-Momondo and Hotels.com tends to be my go.
+I always use a range a booking sites to help find the best deals on my stays, but Hotels.com tends to be my go to.
 In addition to finding great deals on accommodation, you can collect free nights for every tenth stay.
 Guess how many free nights I racked up when I was travelling on my sabbatical?

 Booking.com is also a great aggregator that makes it easy to find and book accomodation.
 Feel free to use my Booking.com referral link to get 10% off your next stay.

 If you have identified where you want to stay, always spot check any offers if you book direct.
 Brands want you to book direct – so sometimes you may find stuff like meals, airport transfers and laundry included in the cost of your stay.

 Another alternative that I use, especially if I’m going to be on the road a while and want to feel more at home, is Airbnb.
 If you are new to Airbnb, sign up here and you can get a £25 credit.